"I have long been avowed enemy of bullfighting and flamenco.

 - The ballet The Three-Cornered Hat has a prologue set in a bullring for no better reason than to provide one half of this trope.
 Manuel de Falla's music amply fulfills the other half.

-- Mike Tyson's Punch-Out!!!!: The unforgettable Don Flamenco!
-Besides his name, this fighter: likes to comment about everyone's hair, thinks he's very beautiful, dances flamenco (some dance the game designers thought looks like flamenco, anyway) with a rose between his teeth and has a girlfriend named Carmen.
-Not to mention entrance music from Bizet's opera — specifically, "The Toreador Song".
-Wow, Nintendo.
+- Mike Tyson's Punch-Out!! has the unforgettable Don Flamenco.
+Besides his name, this fighter likes to comment about everyone's hair, thinks he's very beautiful, dances flamenco (some dance the game designers thought looks like flamenco, anyway) with a rose between his teeth and has a girlfriend named Carmen.
+And the entrance music is from Bizet's opera — specifically, "The Toreador Song".
+The Wii game retains these characteristics and even gives him dialogues in actual Spanish.

 - Harry Potter: Quidditch World Cup: The Spanish team members are dressed as bullfighters, their stadium is a bullring and they SCREAM!!!, don't talk.